1Regina/Rocket_Academy/Bootcamp/module3/README.md

 1. the model corresponding to the items table must be called "item" in the sequelize definition for Sequelize to work.
 2. mkdir models
 3. touch item.mjs to initialise the model from the migration.
 It looks similar to the migration table except for first few lines
-4. short cut to create a migration and a model
+4. short cut to create a migration and a model template
     ```
     npx sequelize-cli model:generate --name Item --attributes name:string
     ```